dkimjpg/SendScribbles/README.md

 ## Video Walkthrough

-Here is a gif of the progress so far in our project.
+Here is a gif of the progress in week 1 of the project

 <img src='http://g.recordit.co/kFO1LlsqED.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />